 The title character of Maurice Level's short story "The Cripple" lost the use of his hands in an accident with a grain-thresher, and receives regular compensation from a farmer who suspects him of faking the disability.
 On his way home after receiving a payment, he sees a girl drowning but is unable to grab her hand to save her.
 The end of the story reveals that he is indeed faking his disability, and let her drown to avoid giving himself away.

 Connor of Degrassi.
 As soon as he was diagnosed with Asperger's Syndrome (never mind that the very portrayal of the disorder was totally inaccurate,) he decided that it was okay to be a complete dick to everyone, especially his friends.

-The eponymous character in House justifies his jerkassery with his injured leg, but he was a jerkass before that.
+House could be called "Disability As An Excuse for Jerkassery: The Series."
+It comes with some serious deconstruction though; although Dr. House justifies his jerkassery with his injured leg, he was a jerkass well before that.
 In one episode, Wilson argues against diagnosing House with Asperger Syndrome because he'd just use it as an excuse to be an even bigger jerk (though his jerkassery often brings some humorous moments).

 In an American episode of The Office, Michael suffers from a very mild burn on his foot, and ends up using a wheelchair.

 In a Mad About You episode, Paul & Jamie are on a "feel-good" quest.
 But when they watch a "feel good" movie at the theaters, they encounter a boorish Jerkass in the audience.
 Once Paul realized the man was disabled, he backed down, only to receive a blow to the gut.
 On instinct, Paul punched the man in the eye, resulting in everyone yelling at him for attacking a disabled person while the man in the wheelchair exaggerated the amount of pain he was in.